Norwegian passport: Languages

-New passports
+Design

 The Norwegian Police Directorate and Kripos (the national unit for combating organized and other serious crime) launched a design competition for new passports, ID-cards and travel documents.
 It was later announced that the winner of the competition was “The Norwegian Landscape” by Neue Design Studio, an Oslo-based graphic design company.

 The new passports were set to be issued in 2016.
 But first Neue had to work closely with the National Police Directorate in order to combine the winning design with the necessary security measures that are required of passports.
 The purpose of the competition was to redesign the document with a high quality of design whilst still serving its purpose and functionality.
 Further, the new design was to increase the security of Norwegian passports, ID-cards and travel documents.

 In 2016 it was announced that the introduction of new passports was postponed to the middle of 2018.
 In August 2019 it was announced that the introduction of new passports was postponed for the seventh time, to October 2020.
 The new passports were introduced on 19 October 2020.

 National ID card

-Norwegian national ID cards were released 30 November 2020.
+Norwegian national ID cards started being issued from the 30 November 2020.
 As an alternative to presenting a passport, Norwegian citizens are entitled to use a valid national identity card to exercise their right of free movement within EFTA the EEA, and Svalbard.

 Furthermore, the card can be used as a travel document to the European Microstates, Balkan countries, French Overseas Territories, Montserrat (for max.
 14 days) and organized tours to Tunisia.

 It was usable to the United Kingdom until 1 October 2021.